davidsteppenbeck/EnumCasePropertyGenerator/README.md

 # EnumCasePropertyGenerator

-`EnumCasePropertyGenerator` is a Swift macro for `enum` that provides automatic generation of computed properties for its cases.
+`EnumCasePropertyGenerator` is an attached Swift macro for `enum` that provides automatic generation of computed properties for its cases.

 ## Usage